vznh/vznh/README.md

 - I was a founder for [Tokn](https://tokn.so), which was acquired by Birdeye in February 2024.

-- I'm currently a Software Engineering Intern @Apps & Frameworks team at Apple.
+- I was an Software Engineering Intern for @Apps&Frameworks at Apple.

 - I was previously Research@Carnegie Mellon, Research@UC Santa Cruz, and Research@Seoul National.